 Hearing Evaluation and its Description

 Hearing evaluation is not your job as the person with a hearing problem.
-It is the job of a hearing specialist that conducts a hearing test for you.
+It is the job of a hearing aid specialist that conducts a hearing test for you.
 Subsequently, it is done after the test has been made.
 Once the hearing problem is determined and assessed, the next step is for the specialist to evaluate the gravity of the hearing loss.
 This means that hearing evaluation is a substantial part of the entire hearing test process since this is where hearing aids and hearing treatments are laid out depending on the magnitude of the hearing problem.

 Hearing Screening and its Distinction

 Unlike hearing evaluation, hearing screening is mostly synonymous to the hearing test.
-It’s just that hearing screening serves as part of a diagnostic process that prevents consequential problems brought about by a hearing disability that has not been diagnosed early as possible.
+It’s just that hearing screening serves as part of a diagnostic process that prevents consequential problems brought about by a hearing disability that has not been diagnosed as early as possible.
 This goes to show that the subjects for hearing screening are mostly newborn infants whose hearing acuity is analyzed, so parents can prepare themselves in providing the necessary tools, equipment, and aids when the child grows up so to avoid learning impairment.